College Search Process

 - Availability of good places to study

-- Convenience of transportation
+- Convenience of transportation and parking

 - Total cost (tuition, fees, books, etc.)